wix-playground/dapperdox/docs/spec-resource-definitions.md

 }
 ```

-Without a `title` member, Swaggerly would produce the error:
+Without a `title` member, DapperDox would produce the error:

 ```
 Error: GET /store/inventory references a model definition that does not have a title member.